NCE Packets for October Exam Due to Dr. Dooley on June 5

 I want to thank you for visiting the Department of Counseling and Educational Psychology (CEP)'s website at the College of Education, Mississippi State University.

-The Department's faculty, staff and I appreciated your interest to know what our programs can offer you with respect to your educational plans and future career endeavors.
+Thank you for visiting the Department of Counseling and Educational Psychology (CEP)'s website at the College of Education, Mississippi State University.
 At CEP, we are proud of our renowned faculty, dedicated staff, robust partnerships and successful alumni, and of our students, who emerge from our programs enriched in theory and practice and become agents of change in the education, counseling, school and educational psychology fields.